weinsteinlab/ECpH-MD/README.md

 ##########################################################################################

 1. Create a pair of pdb/psf files with all the titrateble residues protonated.

+   IMPORTANT: The PDB structre data should start from the SECOND line

    For CHARMM FF:
    Use GLUP and ASPP patiches for GLU and ASP; set HSP name for all HIS For CYS involved in disulphide bonds the procedure will be omitted